Add a fresh herb flavor and a vibrant green color to your dishes with this simple green herb oil, perfect for soups and salads!

 Eighth step: Strain it.

 Line a fine strainer with cheesecloth, a tea towel, or a coffee filter, pour the oil into the sieve, and let the gravity work.
 Next, place the strainer into a mixing bowl.
 It takes several hours to filter the oil drop by drop into the jar or bottle.
-Don’t force the oil through the cheesecloth because the herb pieces may drop into the final oil.
+Don’t press the oil through the cheesecloth because the herb pieces may drop into the final oil.

 Ninth step: Store it.

 Transfer the oil to the sterilized bottle or airtight container in the refrigerator for five days or until the color starts to fade.
+Use Green Herb oil for food garnishes.

-Use Herb oil for food garnishes.
+Use Green Herb oil for food garnishes.

-- One of my favorite ways is drizzling over a soup, or salad bowl.
+this fresh and bright green herb oil is a perfect garnish.
+One of my favorite ways is drizzling over a soup, or salad bowl.
 The oil can add flavor and color to the dish with no effort.

-- Utilize it in marinades for meats, fish, or vegetables like beets.
+Utilize it in marinades for meats, fish, or vegetables like beets.
 Brush the oil onto the carrot fries before grilling or roasting to add flavor.

-- Try whisking it into a Jalapeño Vinaigrette, Salad Dressing or stirring it into a tomato sauce for pasta.
+Try whisking it into a Jalapeño Vinaigrette, Salad Dressing or stirring it into a tomato sauce for pasta.

-- It makes a delicious dip for crusty bread.
+It makes a delicious dip for crusty bread.
 Serve it alongside your favorite appetizers, or use it as a spread for sandwiches.

 If you want to extend its shelf life, you can freeze it in ice cube trays and transfer the frozen cubes to a freezer-safe container or bag.
 Then, when you’re ready to use the oil, thaw the desired amount in the refrigerator or at room temperature.
 Frozen herb oil can last several months in the freezer, but the flavor and color may change over time.